 Write a resignation letter

-Make a professional and courteous resignation letter.
-It should follow the business format.
+A professional resignation letter should follow the business format.
 Indicate your position and when the resignation is effective.
 The usual notice is two weeks, but there may be exceptions.
 Check your company manual for rules on this.
-The letter can include the reason why you are resigning but this is not required.
+The letter can include the reason why you are resigning but this is NOT required.
 The less detail on why and where you’re going is best.
 Never vent on your resignation letter.
 Keep it short and courteous.
-And always express gratitude, even if you did not have a great experience.
-It is still professional experience that can count towards your professional growth.
+Always express gratitude, even if you did not have a great experience.
+It is still professional experience that can count towards your career growth.
 Need resignation letter samples?
 Go to How to write a job resignation letter by Nicole Fallon.

 Meet with your boss